uclibs/digitization-workflow/digital-preservation-guidelines.md

 Digital preservation efforts are vital to ensuring that UCL's newly digitized collections remain accessible for future generations of scholars and researchers.
-The Digital Content Team is dedicated to ensuring that newly digitized collections are responsibly stewarded, with the same care that is taken with physical collections.
-The Digital Content Team also recognizes that immediately implementing industry-standard digital preservation policies will negatively impact the efficiency of digitization workflows, and is not feasible given existing staffing and expertise.
+The Digital Collections Team is dedicated to ensuring that newly digitized collections are responsibly stewarded, with the same care that is taken with physical collections.
+The Digital Collections Team also recognizes that immediately implementing industry-standard digital preservation policies will negatively impact the efficiency of digitization workflows, and is not feasible given existing staffing and expertise.
 Instead, the team works diligently to